kingonion/minikube-on-linux/README.md

 # minikube-on-linux
-A simple shell that helps you manage a local kubernetes cluster on linux host.
+A simple shell that helps you boot up a local kubernetes cluster on linux host.

 ## Background
 Booting up a local kubernetes cluster will take a few steps if you fellow the official documents.
-And it extremely depend on the network.
+And it extremely depends on the network.
 It will be a little difficult if you want to try kubernetes in a private network.
 This script can help you make a offline installation package and boot up a local kubernetes cluster easily.

 ## Requirements
 * Linux OS(tested under CentOS)